TatianaVeda/frontend-framework/framework/docs/architecture.md

 - `example/components/extra/Chat.js` — input handling, event dispatch, state subscription, rendering.
 - `framework/state.js`, `framework/persistentState.js` — state storage and autosave.
 - `framework/events.js` — EventBus and custom events.

+## Lazy Rendering
+Lazy rendering is used for heavy or rarely visited pages (e.g., `/performance`, `/icons`), and is also demonstrated on the main Dashboard for the Weather and Chat widgets.
+Ready for any future heavy widgets or long lists.